Apply for (or renew) a licence to hire out horses

 You must be 18 or over to apply.

-You'll need to complete an application form and email or post it to us, along with your:
+You'll need to complete and return (by email or post) an application form, along with your:

-• a clear copy of the full front and back of your Disclosure and Barring Service (DBS) certificate (this must be no more than two months old at the time you apply)
+• Disclosure and Barring Service (DBS) certificate (a clear copy of the front and back; no more than 2 months old at the time you apply)

 We'll contact you to request payment for the licence after we receive your application.